In-Season Strategy: Saving Your Fantasy Baseball Season

 I’d be remiss if I didn’t mention the possibility of exploiting the saves category.
 After all, it is probably the category where one player can make the largest difference in points.

-Ideally, you’re close to the pack so that adding just once closer could gain you five-plus points if you add them soon.
+Ideally, you’re close to the pack so that adding just one closer could gain you five-plus points if you add them soon.
 In this case, you want to use at least six of your pitching slots for all these starts you’ve collected.
 Use those that get two starts in a given week and you can make up ground in Ks and wins while still attacking the saves category.

 You could look to trade for another closer.
 If not, then you need to be watching the waiver wire like a hawk.
 Closer changes happen all the time, but you have to be aggressive.
 Act fast with your claims or pay more than you think you have to in FAAB.
+My good friend Mick Ciallela just wrote an article on closers in waiting.
+This is a nice place to start.

 *Crazy Bonus Pitching Strategy: Ok, maybe this isn’t so crazy.
 Keep two of your pitching slots reserved for waiver wire scrubs who happen to be getting two starts that week.
 Remember we don’t need quality.
 We need quantity.
 It’s just like college beer.